RarelyCharlie/rarelycharlie.github.io/_includes/glossary.md

 # sponsor
 A ~~listener~~ who formally agrees to provide a ~~member~~ with long-term ~~emotional support,~~ working together on weekly structured activities.

+# SPOT
+Safety Patrol Outreach Team.
+A team that assists the Safety Patrol team.

 # staff
 Paid employees of ~~7 Cups~~. _See:_ [Our Team](http://www.7cups.com/about/ourteam.php)